StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm which has a decision support tool that uses a tree-like graph of decisions and their possible consequences.
 Each internal node represents a "test" on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
 * Useful for understanding and visualizing decision-making processes.
 Applicable when dealing with both numerical and categorical data.
+* Control overfitting by setting parameters such as the maximum depth of the tree, minimum samples per leaf, and minimum samples per split, which governs how detailed the tree becomes.
+* Prune trees post-training to remove sections of the tree that provide little power in classifying instances, thereby simplifying the model and improving generalization to new data.

   <img width="500" alt="Decision Trees" src="https://miro.medium.com/v2/resize:fit:1400/1*ER9uqmxlsLue-o3eUyMpHA.png">